peter-mccrory/high-freq-sah-ui-restat/README.md

 ### Intro

-This repository contains all the data and code required to replicate the analysis that appears in "Unemployment Effects of Stay-at-Home Orders: Evidence from High Frequency Claims Data".
+This repository contains all the data and code required to replicate the analysis in "Unemployment Effects of Stay-at-Home Orders: Evidence from High Frequency Claims Data".

 The repository is organized as follows:
   - **./data/**: Contains the raw data as well as the compiled Stata datasets used in the analysis.
 A description of each file follows below.